-About Women & Gender Studies
+About Women & Gender Studies Certificate

 The Graduate Certificate in Women and Gender Studies Program provides a base of study that addresses the intersecting issues of gender, age, race, ethnicity, class, regionalism, nationalism, sexual identity, etc. as they affect women and men.
 The certificate is complementary to a wide variety of graduate programs, and is also available as a standalone certificate.
 It can be individualized to each student’s need and gives greater depth to each student’s individual studies.